 The forest has 5-6 different species of snakes as well as tarantulas, scorpions, and centipedes, none of which are poisonous.
 The insects do have a venomous bite, but are only dangerous to those who are allergic.
 There are no poisonous plants such as poison ivy.

 There are over 24 miles of hiking trails in the forest.
 These trails are for hiking only.
 The park forbids the use of Motorcycles, bikes, and horses.
 The most popular trail is the La Mina Falls trail. the trail is about three quarters of a mile long and ends at a beautiful waterfall where hikers can swim in the water.
-It is a challenging hiking trail so foot where with good traction is a must.
+It is a challenging hiking trail so footwear with good traction is a must.
+NOTE- This trail has been closed for repair due to damages from Hurricane Maria and has not yet opened back up.
+Consider one of the other many trails that are open.

 The forest also has 2 observation towers which you can ascend to get an amazing view.
 On is Yohaku and the other is Mount Britton.
 Yohaku tower also has restrooms.